locationtech/geomesa/docs/user/data_management.rst

 ``full``.
 The string ``true`` is also allowed for legacy reasons, and is equivalent to join.
 To set the cardinality of an attribute, use the hint ``cardinality`` with a value of ``high`` or ``low``.

-Setting the hint can be done in three ways.
+Setting the hint can be done in multiple ways.
 If you are using a string to indicate your simple feature type (e.g. through the command line tools, or when using ``SimpleFeatureTypes.createType``), you can append the hint to the attribute to be indexed, like so: